Admission

 Admission Policies, Criteria, and Procedures

-In carrying out its mission, the School of Engineering admits graduate students to Master of Science degree programs in biomedical engineering, cybersecurity, data science, management of technology, software engineering, electrical and computer engineering, and mechanical engineering.
+In carrying out its mission, the School of Engineering and Computing admits graduate students to Master of Science degree programs and certificates in the areas of biomedical engineering, cybersecurity, data science, management of technology, software engineering, electrical and computer engineering, and mechanical engineering.
 Candidates for admission to those programs must have earned a bachelor's degree from a regionally accredited college or university or the international equivalent.
-Students whose bachelor's degrees do not include all prerequisite coursework are expected to complete bridge courses soon after they enter the program.
+Students whose bachelor's degrees do not include all prerequisite coursework are expected to complete bridge courses.
 Students create their plan of study early in their graduate career, under the supervision and guidance of program directors, so that they may meet their educational and professional goals in a time-effective and intellectually satisfying manner.
 Graduate courses for campus based programs are offered in the evening and on weekends to serve the needs of part-time graduate students from the regional technology and business community, as well as the needs of full-time graduate students.
 Class sizes are designed to emphasize interaction between participants and faculty.
-All international students will be evaluated during orientation to determine their level of English language skills and placed in an appropriate course during their first semester to help them be more successful in the areas of writing and research.

 Biomedical